microsoft/Oryx/scripts/readme.md

 # Auto Issue Assign Instruction
 ## Define Variables
 Make sure to define correct repository variables in repo setting page.
-Enter github username in `ONCALL_LIST`.
+Enter github username in `ONCALL_LIST` with the following format:

+`{github-username-1},{github-username-2},...`

 Custom oncall info is in `CUSTOM_ONCALL_ROTATION` with the following format:

 `{github-username},{start-date},{end-date}`